top of page

 Dusty Weis:

-The Masters Tournament of golf is an event steeped in solemn pomp, dignified ceremony and rich history.
+In its 90th edition when it tees off next week, the Masters Tournament of golf is an event steeped in solemn pomp, dignified ceremony and rich history.
 With a coveted green jacket on the line, the event has been a showcase of some of the world's finest golfers since 1934.
-Names like Tiger Woods, Jack Nicklaus, Arnold Palmer and so many more have crossed the threshold from champion to legend on the lush rolling vales of the Augusta National Golf Club in Augusta, Georgia.
+Names like Tiger Woods, Jack Nicklaus and Arnold Palmer have crossed the threshold from champion to legend on the lush rolling vales of the Augusta National Golf Club in Augusta, Georgia.

 News Reporter: